top of page

 Almost forgot.
 This is a Shader blog.
 If you are doing rendering, try to apply post-processing After rendering the Opaque object, not after Transparent:

-You may discover you can push the post-process even further, as it no longer creates those weird artificial-looking blends.
+You may discover that you can push the post-process even further, as it no longer creates those weird artificial-looking blends.

 bottom of page